EsriCanada/mobileCache2Shape102/README.md

 This MobileCacheTool can extract selected features or features in a specified status (original/added/deleted/modified/current) to a shapefile.
 Photos saved in raster/blob fields are exported as files.

 This version works for ArcGIS Mobile 10.x cache. (other versions are available at http://www.arcgis.com/home/search.html?q=mobile%20cache%20shapefile&t=content)

 This tool relays on ArcGIS Mobile 10.2 and ArcGIS Desktop 10.2.2 (need to have both mobile and desktop installed).

+The executables files are in the "Release(ready to use).zip".
+Just extract the folder inside a folder and launch the .EXE.

+If you are a developer:
 In Mobile10, esri.arcgis.mobile.dll is not installed to GAC.
 To run this tool, esri.arcgis.mobile.dll and ESRIMobileCore.dll needs to be in current folder (where the EXE is located).